Shur Creative Partners / Hasbro Intelligence Brief

 Run any of the three alone and it is a tactic.
 Run them as a set and each fixes the other’s failure mode.

-Easy-Bake is the wedge that pays for the partnership.
-It is un-mortgaged IP, existing distribution, and a relaunch rather than a build — revenue inside two quarters is a defensible promise, not a stretch.
+Easy-Bake pays for the partnership.
+Un-mortgaged IP, existing distribution, a relaunch instead of a build: revenue inside two quarters is a defensible promise.
 It funds the creative and capital spend the other two need.

-India is the wedge that globalizes it.
+India globalizes it.
 The Indian education market gives the new line a second continent of demand from day one.
 Cricket is the flare that buys reach.
-The factory footprint Hasbro already has in-country stops being a cost-center and starts being a growth asset.
+The factory footprint Hasbro already has in-country stops being a cost-center and becomes a growth asset.

-Real Kids in Real Life is the wedge that means something.
-It is the category Hasbro owns for a decade if it moves first.
-Easy-Bake is a Real Kids in Real Life product if we want it to be — a kid cooking alongside a parent is exactly the thesis.
-The India education line is a Real Kids in Real Life product with cricket as the cultural insertion point.
-Every tactic in the Develop pile — kid-tool bays at Home Depot, IKEA helper kits, trade-skill play, universal-design implements — lives inside this wedge as proof-point SKUs.
+Real Kids in Real Life is what it means.
+It is the category Hasbro owns for a decade if it moves first, and it absorbs the other two.
+A kid cooking alongside a parent makes Easy-Bake a Real Kids in Real Life product.
+Cricket makes the India education line one too.
+Every tactic in the Develop pile, kid-tool bays at Home Depot, IKEA helper kits, trade-skill play, universal-design implements, lives inside this wedge as proof-point SKUs.

 The one-line version